-While online grocery shopping saves you from standing in line at the checkout – and screaming kids – it instead opens the door to different kinds of frustrations.
-We asked respondents to our survey to reveal their greatest online shopping bugbear and found:
+While shopping online can save you from standing in line at the checkout, it also opens the door to different kinds of frustrations.
+We asked respondents to our survey to reveal their greatest online shopping frustrations and found:

-While it’s a handy service to use, especially if you run a busy household, getting your groceries delivered to your door unfortunately doesn’t come free, with the supermarkets charging different delivery costs.
+While it’s a useful service, especially if you run a busy household, getting your groceries delivered to your door unfortunately doesn’t come free, with the supermarkets charging different delivery costs.

-Woolworths states delivery costs on its website, with a minimum charge of around $12 for metro areas, although if you spend big on your grocery shop – over $300 – deliveries will be free.
-The minimum spend to qualify for delivery is $50, with Woolworths also allowing you to track your delivery.
+Woolworths outlines delivery costs on its website, with costs ranging from $3 up to $15, depending on the size of your order, with the more you spend, the less you pay for delivery.
+Orders under $100 will incur a $15 delivery charge, while shops over $300 will get free delivery, although there are some T&Cs attached, so be sure to read the fine print.
 The supermarket giant additionally offers customers the chance to get their groceries in under two hours with Delivery Now, although you’ll have to keep your order under 30 items, and is only available in select areas.
 See the Woolworths website for all the specific details and customer contact information.

-Coles clearly outlines delivery and collection costs on the FAQs section on its website, with delivery costs dependent on your location, the time of day, and length of delivery window chosen.
-Metro delivery fees will generally range between $4 and $18, but there are a few ways to save, including free delivery on your first shop should you spend over $100.
+Coles clearly outlines delivery and collection costs on the FAQs section on its website, with charges dependent on your location, the time of day, and length of delivery window chosen.
+Metro delivery fees will generally range between $4 and $20, but there are a few ways to save, including free delivery on your first shop should you spend more than $100.
 Check the Coles website for more information and customer service opening hours.

 In addition to home deliveries, some retailers will give customers the option to buy groceries online and collect their items from the store, or another location, at a later time – cutting out the need to walk up and down the aisles yourself.